 Outlier users.

 An example of a unique data object in this study is an advertisement that is sent only to one or two users.
 The majority of ads in the data set are of this type.
 An example of an outlier user is a user that receives far more ads than other users.
 These two distortions had a strong effect on queries that look at numbers of ads.
-As an analyst that does not keep in mind these distortions can obtain inaccurate results without realizing it, the report describes how he could discover and accommodate these distortions
+As an analyst that does not keep in mind these distortions can reach wrong conclusions without realizing it, the report describes how he could discover and accommodate these distortions

 Description of the Trial

+Aircloak

+Aircloak is a spin-off of the Max Planck Institute for Software Systems that has implemented an analytics system with a different approach to anonymization.
+Aircloak system allows the raw data to be available in a database (a “cloak”).
+However, thanks to the technology used by Aircloak, none can view the raw data once is inserted in the cloak.
+The only way to access the information in the cloak is via a query language that enforces anonymity.

 Floodwatch

 Floodwatch is a browser application made by the Office for Creative Research (https://floodwatch.o-c-r.org/).
 Floodwatch records the ads that users see on their browsers, and provides a visual collage of the ads back to the user.
 OCR wishes to make this data available to researchers so as to better understand the online advertising ecosystem.

 OCR released an initial version of Floodwatch, and gathered advertising data on thousands of users.
 Among other things, this data includes: a non-identifying user ID, an identifier for the ad’s image, the page on which the ad was seen, and the time when the ad was viewed.

+Target

-This data was loaded into both the Aircloak system (Cloaks), and a (non-anonymized) relational database system.
+The target of this trial is determining if an analyst could use Aircloak to retrieve useful information from the Floodwatch dataset in a secure way for users.
+In order to do so, this dataset was loaded into both the Aircloak system (Cloaks), and a (non-anonymized) relational database system.
 Aircloak ran a number of basic queries over the data on both systems, and compared the results.

 Analysis

 Data Format